 Robo Advisor Fund Performance

-Many Robo Advisor funds are not completely transparent with their reporting of their fund’s performance, due to possible to the complexity of options on offer not being directly comparable to the underlying index or more likely because they do not beat the market and do not want to make false claims.
+Many Robo Advisor funds are not completely transparent with reporting their fund’s performance due to the complexity of options on offer not being directly comparable to the underlying index or, more likely because they do not beat the market and do not want to make false claims.

 Evaluating Robo Advisor performance is difficult because there are vast differences between advisors.
 For instance, different advisors keep different levels of the customer’s money in cash.